Twisted conjugacy classes for polyfree groups: Abstract

 \section{Abstract}

 Let $G$ be a finitely generated polyfree group.
 If $G$ has nonzero Euler characteristic then we show that $Aut(G)$ has a finite index subgroup in which every automorphism has infinite Reidemeister number.
-When $G$ is of length 2, we investigate which such groups have the property that for every automorphism the number of Reidemeister classes is infinite.
+For certain $G$ of length 2, we show that the number of Reidemeister classes of every automorphism is infinite.

 \keywords{Reidemeister number, polyfree groups} \subjclass[2000]{Primary: 20E45; Secondary: 55M20}

 { }